MicrosoftDocs/power-automate-docs/articles/guidance/how-to/build-custom-action/buildcustomaction.md

 ---
 # How to build custom actions in Power Automate for desktop

 Enhance productivity, reusability, and extensibility with custom actions in Power Automate for desktop.
 This article discusses how [custom actions in Power Automate for desktop](../../../desktop-flows/custom-actions.md) can help makers create their own reusable actions that can be used across multiple flows.
 Makers create custom actions by composing a sequence of steps or functions into a new action.
 Custom actions are created using the Power Automate for desktop actions SDK, which provides a set of APIs that allow makers to create custom actions using .NET language C#.
 Custom actions can also be shared with other users through the custom actions section in Power Automate (make.powerautomate.com).
-In this article you'll find detailed walkthroughs of how to create, build, deploy, use, and update custom actions.
+In this article, find detailed walkthroughs of how to create, build, deploy, use, and update custom actions.

 > [!IMPORTANT]
 > While the essential features utilized in creating custom actions are supported, the provided solutions, assets, and sample scripts mentioned here serve as an example implementation of these features and don't include support.